mahfuz0712/YouPause/Readme.md

 ## Features

-- **Easy Pause/Resume**: Quickly pause and resume video playback with a single click.
+- **Easy Pause/Resume**: Quickly pause and resume video playback automatically when you close the youtube window or switch to a different window.
-- **Keyboard Shortcuts**: Use customizable keyboard shortcuts for instant control.
 - **User-Friendly Interface**: A clean and simple design that integrates seamlessly with your browser.
-- **Supports Multiple Platforms**: Works with popular video streaming sites like YouTube, Vimeo, and more.
+- **Supports Only With Youtube**: Works with only  YouTube.

 ## Installation

 1. Download the latest version of YouPause from the [Chrome Web Store](link-to-chrome-store).
 2. Click on the "Add to Chrome" button.
 3. Follow the prompts to install the extension.

-## Usage

-- **Pausing a Video**: Click the YouPause icon in the toolbar or use your defined keyboard shortcut to pause the video.
-- **Resuming Playback**: Click the icon again or use the shortcut to resume.

 ## Customization